bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Okay.
 Certainly, I mean, spent.
-So something cool about spent coins is that like once they're spent, they can't come back.
+Something cool about spent coins is that like once they're spent, they can't come back.
 So yeah, we can exploit that.

 Speaker 4: 01:17:56